 The grass withers, the flower fades, But the word of our God stands forever.Isaiah 40:8(NASB)

 Comparisons, contrasts, metaphors, and similes are all used by God to get a point across to His listeners or to teach those, who are justified by faith, an important biblical fact.
-However, when the Lord God reiterates a truth it is because He want to emphasise the importance of a matter and we would do well to listen to the word of the Lord and to read, mark, learn, inwardly digest and note all He has to teach us and to apply it in our life.
+However, when the Lord God reiterates a truth, it is because He wants to emphasise a matter and we would do well to listen to the Word of the Lord and to read, mark, learn, inwardly digest, and take to heart all that He has to teach us and to apply it in our life.

-It was the Spirit of God that moved over the face of the earth in the beginning to bring light and life to a darkened world.
-He also breathed life into the empty shell of Adam, and man became a living soul, made in the image and likeness of God.
-But just as God is the breath of life that triggered the creation into being and breathes new life into the one who is born from above, He is also the One Who causes flowers to fade and the grass to wither with a single blast of His nostrils.
+It was the Spirit of God that moved over the face of the earth, in the beginning, to bring light and life to a darkened world.
+God's Holy Spirit breathed life into the empty shell of Adam, causing man to become a living soul, who was made in the image and likeness of God.
+And just as the Spirit of God caused the breath of life to trigger the creation into being and breathes new life into the one who is born from above, He is also the One Who causes flowers to fade and the grass to wither with a single blast of His nostrils.

-All human life is like grass, which appears as nothing more than evaporating vapour, which lasts for a little while and then vanishes away.
-Man’s glory is likened to both the grass of the field, which dries up in the noon-day sun and the short lived flowers, which droop and drop and withers away when the breath of the Lord blows over them.
-The transitory nature of fallen man whose days are but as grass is starkly contrasted with the permanence of the everlasting Word of our God, which stands forever and ever.
+All human life is like grass, which appears as nothing more than evaporating vapour, which lasts for a little while but quickly vanishes away.
+Man’s glory is likened to both the grass of the field, which dries up in the noon-day sun and the short-lived flowers, which droop and drop and wither away when the breath of the Lord blows over them.
+The transitory nature of fallen man whose days are but as grass, is starkly contrasted with the permanence of the everlasting Word of our God, which stands forever and ever.

-The Word of the Lord not only refers to the God-breathed scriptures but also to the Person of the Lord Jesus Christ – the incarnate Word of the Father – the eternal Son of God, for He is the only eternally abiding reality in this world and in the world to come.
-Let us read, mark, learn and inwardly digest all that His is and all that He has to say - and let us apply all that he teaches us, into our lives.
+The Word of the Lord not only refers to the God-breathed scriptures but also to the Person of the Lord Jesus Christ – the incarnate Word of the Father – the eternal Son of God, for He is the only eternally abiding reality in this world - and in the world to come, life everlasting.
+Let us read, mark, learn, inwardly digest and take to heart all that He is and all that He has to say - and let us apply all that he teaches us, into our lives.